-- (1) Options granted on or after June 19, 2014 are governed by the 2014 Plan.
-All previously granted options are governed by the stock option plan approved by shareholders at the Company's annual general and special meeting held on July 30, 2013.
-Includes the incremental fair value of re-issued and re-priced options determined by using the Black-Scholes option pricing model of approximately \$10,000. - (2) Mr. Lee was appointed as the Company's CEO upon amalgamation on June 13, 2011.
+(4) Mr. Lee was appointed as the Company's CEO upon amalgamation on June 13, 2011.
 Mr. Lee's services were provided pursuant to a consulting agreement (the "Mau Agreement") which the Board accepted, ratified and approved on January 24, 2013 between the Company and Mau Capital Management LLC ("Mau"), a personal holding company of Mr. Lee.
-Under the Mau Agreement, a base fee of \$35,000 per month was paid to Linx Partners Ltd. ("Linx") (another personal holding company of Mr. Lee) for services rendered by Mr. Lee as Executive Chairman of the Board, and a further \$1 per month was paid to Linx for services rendered by Mr. Lee as Interim CEO of the Company.
+Under the Mau Agreement, a base fee of \$35,000 per month was paid to Linx Partners Ltd. ("Linx") (another personal holding company of Mr. Lee) for services rendered by Mr. Lee as Executive Chairman of the Board, and a further \$1 per month was paid to Linx for services rendered by Mr. Lee as former Interim CEO of the Company.
 The Company subsequently entered into discussions with Mau to amend the Mau Agreement so that it may be terminated by either party by providing the other party with at least 90 days written notice.
-As Mr. Lee intended to wind-up Mau, the Company entered into a consulting agreement with Linx (the "Linx Agreement") on the same terms as the Mau Agreement which terminated upon signing of the Linx Agreement on April 7, 2015.
-The CGCC is conducting a search for a new permanent CEO for the Company. - (3) Ms. Plavutska was appointed as Interim CFO of the Company on August 11, 2011 and resigned November 11, 2012.
-She was appointed as CFO of the Company on September 11, 2013.
-During 2013, Ms. Plavutska was also the Interim CFO for Prophecy Platinum Corp., an entity formerly affiliated with the Company, which paid compensation to her separately from the Company for that year. - (4) Mr. Wong was appointed as General Counsel & Corporate Secretary on February 3, 2014.
+As Mr. Lee intended to wind-up Mau, the Company entered into a consulting agreement with Linx (the "Old Linx Agreement") on the same terms as the Mau Agreement which terminated upon signing of the Old Linx Agreement on April 7, 2015.
+On January 13, 2016, the Old Linx Agreement was amended to reduce the base fee of \$35,000 per month by 50% to \$17,500 per month, and to defer payment of the reduced base fee, until such time as the Company's cash flow situation improves.
+On September 1, 2017, the Old Linx Agreement was amended to restore the previously reduced base fee of \$17,500 per month, back to the restored base fee of \$35,000 per month, and to defer payment of 25% of the restored base fee, until such time as the Company's cash flow situation improved.
+On February 20, 2018, the Old Linx Agreement was amended to cancel any further deferral of payment of the restored base fee.
+On October 9, 2018, the Old Linx Agreement was replaced by a new agreement (the "New Linx Agreement") that reduced the base fee of \$35,000 per month by 20% to \$336,000 per year.
+On October 10, 2018, Mr. Lee resigned as Interim CEO of the Company and was appointed as the Company's Head of International Affairs.
+On February 16, 2019 Mr. Lee ceased to be the Company's Head of International Affairs and acted as Interim CEO of the Company until March 31, 2019 remaining as Executive Chairman of the Company.